 One of the first questions on our recent survey asked whether you prefer to use bots, manual trades, or both.
 A massive 80% of our respondents said they exclusively trade manually, whereas only around 5% prefer to do all their trading with bots.
-The remaining 15% use a combination of both.
+The remaining 15% use a combination of both automated futures trading and manual techniques.
 So, what are the main advantages of both these strategies?
 Let’s take a closer look.

 Bot Trading Isn’t for Beginners

-Relying on trading automation isn’t recommended for new traders, not least because they’ll miss out on the opportunity to spend time actively learning about markets and trading styles.
+Relying on automated futures trading isn’t recommended for new traders, not least because they’ll miss out on the opportunity to spend time actively learning about markets and trading styles.